gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 ``Duration`` that might be causing some problems.
 The story of these data involve some measurements during the night that were just noted as being short, medium, and long -- and they were re-coded as 2, 3, or 4 minute duration eruptions.
+You can see responses stacking up at 2 and 4 minute durations and this is obviously a problematic aspect of these data.
 We'll see if our diagnostics detect some of these issues when we fit a simple linear regression to try to explain waiting time based on duration of prior eruption.